 4-Pack of Hand Boilers

-- One Hand Boiler of each color (blue, green, purple and red)
+- 4 Hand Boilers of assorted colors (blue, green, purple or red)

 Hand Boilers are approximately 6.5" (17 cm) tall, 1.5" (4.5 cm) bottom bulb diameter, 1.25" (2.5 cm) top bulb diameter

 How Does It Work?

 When the gas in the bottom bulb is heated with your hand, the increase in temperature creates an increase in air pressure.
 This increased pressure pushes the liquid up the tube to the top bulb.
 When all of the liquid transfers from the bottom bulb, air bubbles are forced up the tube, causing the liquid in the top bulb to appear to "boil."

 What Does It Teach?

 In a closed container, as the temperature goes up, so does the pressure.
 This is called Charles's Law.
 As the temperature increases, the molecules of gas in the container move faster, which increases the pressure.
 As the pressure increases in one of the chambers, the liquid will be pushed into the other one.
 Notice how hand temperature varies in different people and compare your data with others in your group.
 Then decide who's hot and who's not!

 Used these hand boilers at a Valentine's Party for 3rd graders to measure their "Love Quotient".
 They all got a kick out of it and decided to have contests to see whose boiled first.
 When you only have a half-hour to throw a class party, this was the perfect distraction and still left plenty of time to exchange valentines and eat treats.
 (Posted on 5/6/13)

 My granddaughters love these.
 Trying to see if the different colors acted differently.
 Seeing whose would boil sooner.
 Had lots of fun with them.
 (Posted on 4/17/13)